spiral/docs/docs/en/validation/factory.md

 # Validation — Getting started

-The validation component of the Spiral Framework allows you to validate data that is submitted by a user or received from an external source.
+The validation component of Spiral allows you to validate data that is submitted by a user or received from an external source.

 The component does not contain any validator implementation out of the box.
 Instead, it provides a set of interfaces and abstract classes that define the expected behavior of a validator.